ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 part of the request in which they are presented.
 The type of binding used is indicated by the `proof` parameter of the key object in {{key-format}}.
-Key proof methods are specified either by a string, which consists of the key proof method name on its own, or by a JSON object with one required field and any number of optional parameters defined by the method:
+Key proof methods are specified either by a string, which consists of the key proof method name on its own, or by a JSON object with the required field `method`:

 `method`:
 : The name of the key proofing method to be used.